Irelia Build Guide by JeffSetsFire

 Mid/Late Game Irelia

 Mid Game: Once you get Trinity Force, you become a serious threat to any lane, more so if you have competent team mates.
 Ganking is extremely important, so do that whenever you see anyone over-extended, or if your team mates could use some help.
 Never turn down a kill, unless you're unsure of where opponents are on the map.
 This is where those wards from Wriggle's Lantern come in handy.
-Zeke's Herald just gives you and your team the AS and LS to end fights in a much cleaner manner.
+Zeke's Harbinger just gives you and your team the AS and LS to end fights in a much cleaner manner.

 Continue to jungle when not ganking, unless there are lanes to be pushed or kills to be earned.